CharlesGaldin/The-Coding-of-Isaac/CONTRIBUTING.md

 Anyone can contribute, there is much to do!
+Your help is very much welcomed !

 # The Code